DragonSake/progressive-web-apps-2223/README.md

 ### Fetch

-I used this code to fetch data.
+I used this code to fetch data:

 ```JS
 import fetch from 'node-fetch';